uDALES/u-dales/docs/udales-pub-list.md

 Publication list
 ================

-uDALES was used in the following publications :
+uDALES was used in the following publications [@Majumdar2025, @Owens2024].

-## 2024
-- The drag length is key to quantifying tree canopy drag[@Majumdar2025].
-- A conservative immersed boundary method for the multi-physics urban large-eddy simulation model uDALES v2.0[@Owens2024].

 ## 2022
 - How trees affect urban air quality: It depends on the source[@Grylls2022].